-These mini pork, apple & sage sausage rolls with curry ketchup are perfect to enjoy with drinks or just to nibble on and can be frozen for later use.
+These Mini Pork Apple & Sage Sausage Rolls with Curry Ketchup are wonderful little bites to enjoy with drinks or just to nibble on that can be frozen for later use.
 Crispy sausage filled puff pastry bites dipped into a tasty curry ketchup.
 It’s hard to stop at just 1 or 2.

 If you have guests coming over for drinks, or just feel like having something to nibble on, these sausage rolls are perfect for both.
 I may have had a couple for breakfast one morning while no one was looking.

-The sausage roll is Britain’s favorite snack or light meal.
+The sausage roll is Britain’s favorite snack or light meal and a sausage roll in puff pastry is where it’s at.
 There’s something about biting into soft, crispy puff pastry that you don’t get from anything else, then you get through the pork filling that is flavored with sweet apple and sage.
 The only thing that makes these better is the curry ketchup because you have to have something to dip into.

-The only problem is, it is very hard to not start eating them when they come out of the oven because they smell so good (I had this problem).
+I only have 1 problem with these sausage rolls.
+It is very hard to not start eating them when they come out of the oven because they smell so good (I had this problem).
 So the best thing is to make a double batch.
 Party time!

 - 2 teaspoons mild curry powder

 For the sausage rolls

 - 1 teaspoon dried basil